mparchment/salsabil-io/src/content/blog/tafsir.md

 ---
 title: 'Studying Tafsir'
 description: "The following is a guide to studying tafsir and its various sciences.
 It is is drawn from the suggestions of Sh.
 Salman Nasir, Sh.
 Waqar Abbas, and Sh.
-Walid Patel, among others."
+Walid Patel, among others.
+It is also based on the original curriculum by al-Asiri."
 pubDate: 'Nov 5 2024'
 heroImage: '/quran-lesson.jpg'
 ---

 # Elementary Level
+At this stage, one should set a dedicated time to study each week, sticking to a routine and remaining consistent.
+A manageable amount is to read half a juz' a week, or the tafsir of a page from the mushaf each day.
+This way, one will have completed a full tafsir of the Qur'an in a year.

 - *Al-Tahrir* by Musa'id al-Tayyar

 - *Al-Muharrar* by Musa'id al-Tayyar